 Reference: Associated Press, Reuters, BBC, Voice of America, Al Jazeera, AFP, Xinhua, The News Tribe, Ghana News Agency, PakTribune, Press Trust India, Punjab Newsline, Reuters, Guardian, Press Trust India, CNN, Dawn, The News, Express Tribune, Express Tribune, Long War Journal

 The Agency’s drones killed at least two people in the second strike in nearby Hesso Khel village.
-As many as 11 missiles were fired on a ‘two room house‘ belonging to Noor Mohammed – his fate was not reported.
+Up to 11 missiles were fired on a ‘two room house‘ belonging to Noor Mohammed – his fate was not reported.
+An October 2013 Amnesty International field investigation found 4-9 people died in the attack, all ‘Taliban and/or al Qaeda’.
 Villagers said there was no way to tell the identity or nationality of the ‘mutilated bodies’.
 Many drones were reportedly seen overhead after the strike making tribesmen panic.
 They ‘rushed to the site and pulled out the bodies from the debris’.
 Three of the missiles failed to explode, reportedly a frequent occurrence.
-The unexploded ordinance was collected by ’unknown people’ who took them ‘to an unknown location’.
+The unexploded ordinance was collected by ’unknown people’ who took it ‘to an unknown location’.

 Location: Hesso Khel near Mir Ali, North Waziristan

-Reference: Associated Press, BBC, Voice of America, Al Jazeera, AFP, Xinhua, The News Tribe, Ghana News Agency, PakTribune, Press Trust India, Punjab Newsline, Reuters, Guardian, Press Trust India, CNN, Dawn, The News, Express Tribune, Express Tribune
+Reference: Associated Press, BBC, Voice of America, Al Jazeera, AFP, Xinhua, The News Tribe, Ghana News Agency, PakTribune, Press Trust India, Punjab Newsline, Reuters, Guardian, Press Trust India, CNN, Dawn, The News, Express Tribune, Express Tribune, Amnesty International

 ♦ 3-6 reported killed